-Farm fresh eggs are well-loved and eaten daily in our household.
-Even though eggs are a staple here, we run out every now and then and need to use something different when we bake.
-I have put together a list of the best egg substitutions plus a FREE Egg Substitution printable chart for you!
+Farm-fresh eggs are well-loved and eaten daily in our household.
+Even though eggs are a staple here, we run out every now and again (especially in the winter) and need to use something different when we bake.
+I have put together a list of the best egg substitutions plus a FREE Baking Substitution Ebook for you!

 Why Would You Need Egg Substitutions?

 Every now and then you may find yourself needing to use something in place of eggs in a recipe for a few different reasons including allergies, diets, last-minute baking (and you ran out of eggs), and emergency cooking.

 While you may not have an allergy yourself, you may find yourself cooking for someone with an allergy at some point in time.
 You can still make delicious baked goods without risking their health with eggs.

 #2 Special Diets

 If you or someone you are cooking for has a special diet (ex. vegan), you will need to find an egg alternative.